10 Weird Mattress Facts | Bedshed

 In the late 1800s and early 1900s it was common for mattresses to be held in place on the bed frame by woven ropes, rather than timber slats.
 These ropes often needed to be tightened to ensure that the mattress wouldn’t sag onto the floor, which is why the phrase ‘sleep tight’ came into popular use.
 Mattresses around that time were also often stuffed with straw, feathers and corn or pea husks, which were very attractive to bed bugs and this led to ‘sleep tight, don’t let the bed bugs bite’ becoming a common refrain!

 Although the idea of tightening your bed doesn’t have much relevance today, creepy crawlies unfortunately still exist!
 Whilst modern mattresses are far less prone to bed bug infestations than they once were, they remain common throughout many parts of the world, and there’s a very good chance you’ve got a different type of critter crawling around in your mattress - the dreaded dust mite!
-Dust mites are a microscopic insect that love to breed in warm, humid environments.
+Dust mites are microscopic insects that love to breed in warm, humid environments.
 They also love to feed off human skin cells.
 If you’ve had your mattress for a while, there’s a good chance you have an infestation.
 Read our tips on cleaning your mattress for advice on how to manage them.

 The fitted sheet was invented in 1958

 It comes as a bit of a shock to find out just how recently fitted sheets were invented when you consider how long mattresses have been around.
 Invented by Bertha Berman in the 50s, fitted sheets were developed as a solution to the fact that sheets would just never stay put.
 Bertha’s patented design was hugely innovative, but the sheets would still pop off the corners of the mattress.
-It wasn’t until 1993 when Gisele Jubinville created the design that we know (and struggle to fold) today.
+It wasn’t until 1993 that Gisele Jubinville created the design that we know (and struggle to fold) today.
 Read here for tips on how to fold your fitted sheet.

 The world's largest bed was made in 2011